Epigenome: Methylation

+Can lead to activation or repression of gene expression depending on the specific amino acids that are methylated.

+Non-coding RNA gene silencing

+Non-coding RNA (ncRNA) gene silencing involves various types of non-coding RNAs, such as microRNAs (miRNAs), long non-coding RNAs (lncRNAs), and small interfering RNAs (siRNAs).
+These RNA molecules can modulate gene expression by various mechanisms, including mRNA degradation, inhibition of translation, and chromatin remodeling.

 Structural modifications

 During the last few years, several methods have been developed to study the structural and consequently the functional modifications of chromatin.
 The first project that used epigenomic profiling to identify regulatory elements in the human genome was ENCODE (Encyclopedia of DNA Elements) that focused on profiling histone modifications on cell lines.
 A few years later ENCODE was included in the International Human Epigenome Consortium (IHEC), which aims to coordinate international epigenome studies.

 The structural modifications that these projects aim to study can be divided into five main groups: